oracle/python-cx_Oracle/doc/src/user_guide/introduction.rst

 password and connection string.
 Locate your Oracle Database `user name and password <https://www.youtube.com/watch?v=WDJacg0NuLo>`_ and the database :ref:`connection string <connstr>`, and use them in ``query.py``.
-For cx_Oracle the connection string is commonly of the format ``hostname/servicename``, using the host name where the database is running and the Oracle Database service name of the database instance.
+For cx_Oracle, the connection string is commonly of the format ``hostname/servicename``, using the host name where the database is running and the Oracle Database service name of the database instance.